shaungonsalves/cloudflare-2020-general-engineering-assignment/a-worker/README.md

 This is the solution I designed as part of my assignment while applying to be a Software Engineering Intern at Cloudflare.
 This assignment has been published on my github <github.com/shaungonsalves> and on my cloudflare worker.
+I would like if you could visit my webpage at <shaungonsalves.github.io> to check out my profile in an attractive website format.